The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       - name: Patricia Richards
         position: General Manager
         description: >-
-          "Natalie’s strengths are in her outstanding knowledge of Australian and International trade mark law and her ability to understand our trade marking needs.
-Responsive to our instructions and offers great value for money with her competitive and transparent fees.
-I would highly recommend Natalie and her team to whoever requires IP legal services here and abroad."
+          "...outstanding knowledge of Australian and International trade mark law and an ability to understand our trade marking needs.
+Responsive to our instructions and offers great value for money with their competitive and transparent fees.
+I would highly recommend the team to whoever requires IP legal services here and abroad."
         icon: /upload/gme.jpg
   - _bookshop_name: others/faqs
     title: <p>Frequently Asked <em>Questions</em></p>